tkshnwesper/tkshnwesper.github.io/about.md

 permalink: /about/
 ---

-This blog is mainly about technology and programming.
-Hope you enjoy!
+I'm Saurabh!
+I love programming, anime and other fantastic things that this world has to offer.
+This blog is a place for me to reflect and share experiences with the world.

+Hope you enjoy reading!